ICOS-Carbon-Portal/jupyter/docs/faq.md

 ## Can I get my github repository files?
 <a href="../img/git.png" target=_blank>
 <img style="float: right; padding: 5px" src="../img/git.png" width="200" align="right"/></a>
-Absolutley.
+Absolutely.
 After login to the jupyter hub, we recommend you create a new folder, for example 'github'.
 Then you can open a new terminal (top right, in the dropdown 'new' select terminal).
-This brings up a terminal window in you homedirectory.
+This brings up a terminal window in your home directory.
 Change directory into github 'cd github' and clone your desired github repository.
 For example to have a look at the source code for the icoscp python library, you can do: `git clone https://github.com/ICOS-Carbon-Portal/pylib.git`.
 Inside the pylib folder you can use the usual git commands ([https://git-scm.com/docs/gittutorial](https://git-scm.com/docs/gittutorial)).

 ## x-axis with DateTime from Matplotlib is 'wrong'